 - For upstream transactions that are master aborted or target aborted, the PCI/Host bridge that is co-located with the IOMMU is the completer of the transaction.
-Transactions that are target aborted will set the legacy Signaled Target Abort bit in a manor consistent with the bus specification over which the transaction was received (secondary port).
-These aborted transactions should not set any AER bits (if implemented and otherwise applicable). - Errors in transactions that target the IOMMU function will not be logged in the IOMMU event log.
-They will signal the error following the rules of the bus specification applicable to the primary bus with which the IOMMU function is associated. - Errors in the transactions originating from the IOMMU function will signal the error following the rules of the bus specification applicable to the primary bus with which the IOMMU is associated.
-Additionally, errors in command buffer and table walk reads will be logged in the IOMMU event log.
+Transactions that are target aborted set the legacy Signaled Target Abort bit in a manor consistent with the bus specification over which the transaction was received (secondary port).
+These aborted transactions should not set any AER bits (if implemented and otherwise applicable). - Errors in transactions that target the IOMMU function are not logged in the IOMMU event log.
+The errors are signaled following the rules of the bus specification applicable to the primary bus with which the IOMMU function is associated. - Errors in the transactions originating from the IOMMU function signal the error following the rules of the bus specification applicable to the primary bus with which the IOMMU is associated.
+Additionally, errors in command buffer and table walk reads are logged in the IOMMU event log.